ellysiahime/growtrack/README.md

 - Editable timetable grid
 - Assign subjects to time slots by day
 - Subjects populated from Subject Manager

+### ✨ AI Insight Dashboard
+- Dedicated AI Insight page with strengths, weaknesses, study recommendations, notable trends, and motivational feedback
+- Uses all completed exam periods that contain numeric scores
+- Ignores future or unfinished exams, and does not regenerate when there is no newly eligible academic data
+- Loads the latest saved insight from Supabase and only calls OpenAI when the user clicks `Generate AI Insight`

 ### 📱 Mobile-Responsive UI
 - Fully responsive for phones, tablets, and desktops